KernFerm/KernFerm/README.md

 - Passionate about gaming, coding, and helping others 🎮💻❤️
 - I have PTSD, ADHD, Autism, RA, and Seizures 💡🧠, multidisciplinary expertise with superior autobiographical memory. yes i am an intellectual.
 - I love my family and my pets: 3 dogs, 2 cats, 2 guinea pigs, and 1 rabbit 🐶🐱🐹🐰❤️
-- My goal is to make the world a better place and achieve a computer science certification 🌍📜
+- My goal is to make the world a better place.
+- I teach physics 🧪, coding & programming 💻.
 - 🌟 President & Founder of FNBUBBLES420 ORG We Are A NonProfit Charity Dedicated To Empowering Disabled Gamers, Streamers, Developers, and Veterans to Make a Difference!
 - ***FNBUBBLES420 ORG 🌟 Learn More at [Our_Mission](https://fnbubbles420.org/ourmission)***
 - ### **[DISCORD INVITE](https://discord.gg/v86pMjnBRn)**